Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 Getting startup funding can be tricky — but these lenders are willing to work with new business owners.

 New companies can have a hard time getting a loan.
-That’s because lenders see startups as risky: About half of small businesses fail during the first five years, according to the Bureau of Labor Statistics.
-And with the Federal Reserve’s decision to maintain interest rates at a 22-year high in the fourth quarter of 2023, borrowing money remains expensive, causing some lenders to tighten their belts.
+That’s because lenders see startups as risky.
+About half of small businesses fail during the first five years, according to the Bureau of Labor Statistics.
+But with the Federal Reserve’s decision to lower interest rates in 2024, borrowing should become less expensive, making it more affordable for startup businesses.

 8 best loans for new businesses and startups